 Security policies are another must-have in a BYOD policy.

-It should start with making a strong password mandatory (see our advice from last year).
+It should start with making a strong password mandatory (we discuss password managers in this article).
 Strong passwords mean devices are harder to crack if they are lost or stolen.

 You can insist on encryption, too, so that the files on laptops cannot be read without the appropriate password.
 Windows (BitLocker) and Mac OS (File Vault) both have this feature, as do iPhones and Android devices.

 Also provide security software, with automatic updates, to your team.
 The policy should make it plain that your employees must install any patches from software vendors whenever they become available.
 And, if possible, you should monitor BYO devices for non-compliant software and force users to update.

 Although that last recommendation may sound like a hard ask, you can monitor BYO devices of all types with an emerging class of tool called enterprise mobility management (EMM) or mobile device management (MDM).

 Both EMM and MDM tools can be driven from a website and allow you to manage multiple aspects of a device’s operations, and they’re another reason why you need clear policies around data access for BYO devices.
 Defining these policies before you shop for EMM or MDM tools will help you make the right choice and set the right expectations for staff.